THE UPACK PROGRAM PACKAGE

 Preliminaries

-1. Prepare the connectivity file(s) subst.con which are helpful to obtain the molecular topology file(s) by running the program codes:
+1. Prepare the connectivity file(s) subst.con.
+This is helpful to obtain the molecular topology file(s) by running the program codes:

 The search

 Decide which space groups are to be investigated.
+Avoid Buckingham-type force fields in this stage, as infinitely negative energies can occur when atoms are placed close together.
 Create subdirectories named after these space groups (with omission of slashes, e.g. subst/p21c).
 In every subdirectory a search must be carried out.
 Usually the default settings are adequate; otherwise input files subst.pa# must be created.
 Copy the coordinate files cor.# into each subdirectory.
 The random search consists of the following steps:

 1. Generating and clustering structures: